Originally published on April 12, 2021 and has been updated on January 27, 2023.

 Don’t Children Rescued After Abortion Do Poorly – at Great Medical Cost?

 Objections to saving the life of any person, particularly a child victimized by abortion, are cruel and ultimately an argument against inducing the abortion in the first place.
 The intrinsic value of human beings of all abilities is a key American ideal, enshrined into law in the Americans with Disabilities Act, and babies who survive abortions are just as much a part of the human family.
 As such, all babies born alive should be assessed and then receive the appropriate degree of interventions.
+Even if a baby is born too early to survive outside the womb, or suffers from life-limiting abnormalities, perinatal hospice and life-saving treatments may be available to provide care for the child.
+No baby should be abandoned to die alone in a cold utility closet, no matter his or her gestational age, ability, or level of development.

 Advances in science and medicine do not occur when judgments are made that pre-emptively consign certain children to medical neglect.
 Babies who survive abortions can defy the odds – if they are only given a chance.